asaikali/spring-observability/config/README.md

 ```
 ### Logs Controller

-In the logs version of the app, we have a single log message printed form
+In the logs version of the app, we have a single log message printed from
-the logs controller shown below.
+the logs controller shown below:

 ```java
 @RestController